-Create hero visuals — animated GIF or static PNG — for GitHub repositories.
-Runs a structured discovery conversation (scan repo → recommend format → propose creative scenarios → agree on a brief), then designs bespoke HTML, previews it in the browser, and exports.
+Create hero visuals — animated GIF, static PNG, or animated SVG — for GitHub repositories.
+Runs a structured discovery conversation (scan repo → recommend format → propose creative scenarios → agree on a brief), then designs bespoke HTML/SVG, previews it in the browser, and exports.
+Use when the user asks for a README hero, repo banner, README image, GitHub header, social preview card, repo demo GIF, hero image, OG image, project screenshot, repository showcase, or any "image at the top of the README".

 Does it follow best practices?